prettore/DataFITS/README.md

 How to cite
 ----
-If you decided to use this prototype, please, refer to it as:
+If you decided to use this framework, please, refer to it as:

 -  Philipp Zissner, Rettore, Paulo H. L., Bruno P. Santos, Roberto Rigolin F. Lopes, and Peter Sevenich.
 Road traffic density estimation based on heterogeneous data fusion.
 In IEEE Symposium on Computers